Emergency Notifications and Timely Warnings

 Sharing Information with the Community Outside of Campus

-- When all students receive an emergency alert, Student Affairs will share the content of that alert through its Parents and Family newsletter.
+- When all students receive an emergency alert, Student Affairs will share the content of that alert through its Parents and Family email lists or its newsletter.

-- The university also will post the text of all emergency alerts that are share with the majority of the campus community on its safety website at safety.colostate.edu.
+- The university also will post the text of all emergency alerts that are shared with the majority of the campus community on its safety website at safety.colostate.edu.

 - Emergency alerts shared with only a geographical or segmented portion of the campus population will generally not be shared online.

-- The content of emergency alerts is generally also shared via the Public Safety Team and CSU Police Department shared social media accounts.
+- The content of emergency alerts is generally also shared via the Public Safety Team and CSU Police Department joint social media accounts.

 - When a timely warning is shared with the campus community, the university will post the content of the warning on its safety website.